Aaron Taylor-Johnson Addresses 23-Year Age Gap With Wife Sam

 Tony Bennett, Legendary Singer, Dead at 96

-The Kraven the Hunter star recently spoke with Esquirefor a profile, and shared some rare insights into his home life with the filmmaker and their children.
+The 33-year-old Kraven the Hunter star recently spoke with Esquirefor a profile, and shared some rare insights into his home life with the 56-year-old filmmaker and their children.

 However, Aaron was apparently hesitant to share too much when it came to his romance with Sam -- which may have something to do with weathering a storm of criticism since the start of their romance due in large part to their 23-year age gap.